-We have incurred net losses since inception, including a net loss attributable to Exelixis, Inc. of \$36.2 million for the three months ended March 31, 2009, and we expect to incur substantial losses for at least the next several years as we continue our research and development activities, including manufacturing and development expenses for compounds in preclinical and clinical studies.
-As of March 31, 2009, we had \$237.7 million in cash and cash equivalents and short-term and long-term marketable securities, which included investments held by SEI of \$12.6 million and restricted cash and investments of \$4.9 million.
-We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities, funds available under the Facility Agreement with the Deerfield Entities, and other funding that we expect to receive from collaborators, which assumes a moderate level of business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
-Our goal is to be able to operate independently of the capital markets for a substantial period of time.
+We have incurred net losses since inception, including a net loss attributable to Exelixis, Inc. of \$43.2 million for the three months ended March 31, 2010.
+We expect our net loss to increase and anticipate negative operating cash flow for the foreseeable future.
+As March 31, 2010, we had \$168.5 million in cash and cash equivalents and short-term and long-term marketable securities, which included restricted cash and investments of \$6.4 million.
+We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities and funding that we expect to receive from collaborators, which includes anticipated cash from additional business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
 However, our future capital requirements will be substantial and will depend on many factors that may require us to use available capital resources significantly earlier than we currently anticipate.
 These factors include: